JAPANESE KNOTWEED SURVEY COST

 Agree a Date For us to Conduct Your Survey

-Once we’ve answered all your questions and you’re happy, we’ll book your survey in and one of our expert technicians will conduct an in-depth survey – which in many cases will be FREE.
+Once we’ve answered all your questions and you’re happy, we’ll book your survey, and one of our expert technicians will conduct an in-depth survey—which, in many cases, will be FREE.

 3